Ruddy Duck drake mating display

 About the Complex

-Anaho Island Refuge, Fallon NWR and Stillwater Refuge make up the Stillwater National Wildlife Refuge Complex.
+Anaho Island NWR, Fallon NWR and Stillwater NWR make up the Stillwater National Wildlife Refuge Complex.

 Stillwater is managed as part of the Stillwater National Wildlife Refuge Complex.